graphiti-api/graphiti/guides/why.md

 Earlier, we covered how REST was optimized for lazy-loading.
 Graphiti builds on top of REST to add eager-loading, and "eager-persisting".
-In other words, we can both read and write a graph of data in a single
+In other words, we can both read and write a graph of data in a single request.
-request:

-[TODO IMAGE]

-## Automation with Escape Valves / ORM Agnostic
+## TODO Automation with Escape Valves / ORM Agnostic

 ORM/DB, etcs